Schedule your campus visit today and start getting to know TROY.

 Troy University has continued to meet the needs of its graduate students by offering advanced degrees in the colleges of education, business, the arts and sciences and health and human services.
 A myTROYu profile allows TROY to communicate with you and is required to submit an admission application.

 The university assumes that an applicant will have earned a high school diploma prior to enrolling.
-If the applicant is under 25 years of age, the ACT is required for admission.
+If the applicant is under 25 years of age, the ACT/SAT is required for admission.
 Students with an irregular educational background, however, can provide the General Education Development (GED) in lieu of high school transcripts.
-The minimum GED score required for admission is 150 in each test area if taken after January 1, 2014.
-Those who have taken the GED prior to January 1, 2014 are required to have a score of 500.

 Occasionally, students from another institution may wish to study at Troy University and then return to their original institution.
 In such an instance, students must submit transient approval/authorization from the institution where credit will be returned.
 Students attending Troy University as a transient student must submit an application for admission.